keigoi/kmclib/Steps.md

              Thread.join athread;
              Thread.join bthread

-In this file write:
+#### Compiling/running your kmclib program:

-Compile the program from the terminal (from `helloworld` folder):
+1. Open a terminal in VSCode (Terminal menu -> New Terminal).

-	dune build
+2. Compile your program (from `helloworld` folder): dune build

-Run the program with:
+3. Run the program with:
 	dune exec ./helloworld.exe

    This should show
    Alice sent: Hello World
    Bob received: Hello World